bitcoinerlab/miniscript/README.md

 This project is a JavaScript implementation of Bitcoin Miniscript, a high-level language for describing Bitcoin spending conditions.

-It includes a transpilation of [Peter Wuille's C++ code](https://github.com/sipa/miniscript) for compiling spending policies into Miniscript and Bitcoin scripts, as well as a Miniscript Satisfier for generating expressive witness scripts from the input Miniscript.
+It includes a transpilation of [Peter Wuille's C++ code](https://github.com/sipa/miniscript) for compiling spending policies into Miniscript and Bitcoin scripts, as well as a Miniscript Satisfier for generating explicit witness scripts that are decoupled from the tx signer.

 ## Features

 - Compile Policies into Miniscript and Bitcoin scripts.
 - A Miniscript Satisfier that discards malleable solutions.
-- The Miniscript Satisfier is able to generate expressive witness scripts from Miniscripts that use variables, such as `pk(key)`.
+- The Miniscript Satisfier is able to generate explicit witness scripts from Miniscripts using variables, such as `pk(key)`.

   For example, Miniscript `and_v(v:pk(key),after(10))` can be satisfied with `[{ witness: '<sig(key)>', nLockTime: 10 }]`.
 - The ability to generate different satisfactions depending on the presence of `unknowns`.